 If the error is a simple typo that does not change facts or understanding of the story, we consider it a minor change and simply correct it without further mention.
-If the error is substantive or one of fact, we change it, add an asterisk (\), then a note at the bottom saying when it was corrected and what was wrong originally.
+If the error is substantive, we change it, and add a note at the bottom saying when it was corrected and what was wrong originally.